ThomasVitale/spring-io-2022-spring-cloud-gateway/README.md

 ./gradlew bootBuildImage
 ```

-Then, from the project root folder, run Docker Compose.
+Then, from the project root folder, run Docker Compose, after updating the docker-compose.yml file with your own images.
+If you prefer to use the ones provided with this project, you can use the current configuration without any changes and without the need to build the applications locally.

 ```bash
 docker-compose up -d